-This post was originally published on 14 APR 2021; it has since been updated and revised.
+This post was originally published on 14 APR 2021; this an update to the last revision 17 FEB 2022.

-Most Android phones are going to come from the factory with Google Chrome installed.
+Most Android phones come from the factory with Google Chrome installed.
 As you're more than likely aware, Google Chrome is highly detrimental to your online privacy.
 Of the Android phones that don't, they may come with another manufacturer browser that proves non-privacy friendly and/or has questionable security.

-So, this may mean you're looking for an alternative browser - ideally one that respects your privacy as a user.
-Fortunately, most Android phones make this easy; you can uninstall Google Chrome and replace it with a privacy-respecting alternative that avoidthehack recommends here.
+This leads Android users to looking for an alternative browser - ideally one that respects the privacy of its users.
+Fortunately, most Android phones make this easy; Google Chrome can be uninstalled and replaced it with a privacy-respecting alternative such as one recommended here.

-Additionally, the browsers listed here are not put in any particular order.
+The browsers listed here are not put in any particular order.
 Each browser has its own pros, cons, and special use cases.
-You'll want to evaluate your specific needs and wants in a browser before selecting one - but there's no reason for you not to download and try all browsers listed here!
+Users will want to evaluate their specific needs and wants in a browser before selecting one - but there's no reason not to download and try all browsers listed here!

-Regular Firefox Quantum (not necessarily Firefox Focus in this case) is a solid Google Chrome alternative on Android.
+Regular Firefox (not necessarily Firefox Focus in this case) is a solid Google Chrome alternative on Android.
 It runs on Fennec (the Android version of Gecko on Android), so it's free of direct dependency on the Google-led Chromium project.
-Naturally, Firefox on Android is developed and maintained by Mozilla.
+Firefox is actively developed and maintained by Mozilla.

-To start, the real power of Firefox on Android comes from the ability to download extensions, like the desktop version.
-For comparisons sake, downloading extensions is not readily supported by the iOS ecosystem.
+The real power of Firefox on Android comes from its ability to use addons (or extensions), similar to the desktop version of the browser.
+(For comparisons sake, downloading extensions is not readily supported by the iOS ecosystem as of writing.)

-Unfortunately, the number of extensions available for Firefox on Android aren't nearly as extensive as what you can find in the library for the desktop version.
-However, the fact that you can even install privacy extensions such as uBlock Origin, is available for download and installation and is a definite win. uBlock Origin is the gold standard in open source ad and tracker blocking in browsers; it's often highly recommended in the privacy community
+Unfortunately, the number of addons readily available for Firefox on Android aren't nearly as extensive as what can be found in the library for the desktop version.
+However, the ad/tracker blocking extension, uBlock Origin, is available for download and installation and is a definite win. uBlock Origin is the gold standard in open source ad and tracker blocking in browsers; it's often highly recommended in the privacy community

 Ultimately, privacy extensions are what really turn Firefox into a privacy-browser powerhouse on the Android platform.

-However, users should keep in mind that more add-ons equal more "bloat," which can wear on your Android device's hardware - primarily the CPU and RAM.
-CPU and RAM are notable limitations on many Android devices, so additional strain on these hardware resources can slowdown or otherwise hamper your overall browsing experience should you install an abundance of add-ons.
+However, users should keep in mind that more add-ons equal more "bloat," which can wear on any given Android device's hardware, such as the device's CPU and RAM.
+CPU and RAM are already notable limitations on many Android devices, so additional strain on these hardware resources can slowdown or otherwise hamper the overall browsing experience should there be an abundance of addons installed.

 Bromite is a free, open-source, chromium fork, and is a true privacy-focused browser that has a lot of good things going for it.